-MAKE specifies name of make tool to use
+MAKE specifies name of make tool to use BSC_MAKEFLAGS Bluespec make flags

-MAKEFLAGS make flags

-BSC_MAKEFLAGS Bluespec make flags

 When the -parallel-sim-link flag (Section 7.4) is set to a value greater than 1, a makefile is generated, used, and then deleted for processing the parallel compiles for Bluesim.
 The compiler will look for MAKE in the environment to find the command to use.
 If MAKE is not defined, the command make is used.
-If the environment variables MAKEFLAGS or BSC_MAKEFLAGS exist, they are included on the command line.
+If the environment variable BSC_MAKEFLAGS exists, it is included on the command line.